-Peter MacCallum Cancer Centre coordinating centre of Navigate Trial
+Peter MacCallum Cancer Centre refers men to Navigate Trial

 Peter MacCallum Cancer Centre in Melbourne is the coordinating centre of the Navigate Trial and they have helped to raise awareness about the study.
 Read full story here.
 Extract provided below: